5 Reasons Why You Haven’t Gotten Your Photos Organized:

-• No one told you that professional photo organizers like me exist – and can help!
+• No one told you that professional photo organizers exist – and can help!

 I’ve recently read several interesting articles on photo organizing.
 Many of the folks interviewed say the same thing as my clients.